 '''

 {

+1

 "inputs": [[1, 1], {"operator": "add"}],

 2

 "serialization_method": "pickle",

 3

 "method": "reduce",

 4

 "value": 2,

 5

-"success": true.
+"success": true,

 6

+"timestamps": {

+7

-"time_created": 1593498015.132477,
+"created": 1593498015.132477,

-"time_input_received": 1593498015.13357,

 8

+"input_received": 1593498015.13357,

+9

-"time_compute_started": 1593498018.856764,
+"compute_started": 1593498018.856764,

-"time_result_sent": 1593498018.858268,

 10

-"time_result_received": 1593498018.860002.
+"result_sent": 1593498018.858268,

 11

-"time_running": 1.8e-05,
+"result_received": 1593498018.860002

 12

-"time_serialize_inputs": 4.07e-05,
+},

 13

-"time_deserialize_inputs": 4.28-05,
+"time": {

 14

-"time_serialize_results": 3.32e-05,
+"running": 1.8e-05,

 15

-"time_deserialize_results": 3.30e-05,
+"serialize_inputs": 4.07e-05,

 16

+"deserialize_inputs": 4.28-05,

+17

+"serialize_results": 3.32e-05,

+18

+"deserialize_results": 3.30e-05

+19

 }

-17
+20

+}

+21

 '''

-Launching Tasks: A client creates a task request at time_created and adds the the input specification (method and inputs) to an "outbound" Redis queue.
-The task request is formatted in the JSON format defined above with only the method, inputs and time_created fields populated.
-The task inputs are then serialized(time_serialize_inputs) and send using the Redis Queue to the task server.
-The serialization method is communicated along with the inputs.
+Launching Tasks: A client creates a task request at timestamp.created and adds the the input specification (method and inputs) to an "outbound" Redis queue.
+The task request is formatted in the JSON format defined above with only the method, inputs and timestamp.created fields populated.
+The task inputs are then serialized (time. serialize_inputs records the execution time) and passed via the queue to the Task Server.

-Task Routing: The task server reads the task request from the outbound queue at time_input_received and submits the task to the distributed workflow engine.
+Task Routing: The task server reads the task request from the outbound queue at timestamp.input_received and submits the task to the distributed workflow engine.
 The method definitions in the task server denote on which resources they can run, and Parsl chooses when and to which resource to submit tasks.

-Computation: A Parsl worker starts a task at time_compute_started.
-The task inputs are descrialized (time_descrialize_inputs), the requested work is executed (time_running), and the results serialized (time_serialize_results).
+Computation: A Parsl worker starts a task at timestamp.compute_started.
+The task inputs are deserialized

+(time.deserialize_inputs), the requested work is executed (time.running), and the results serialized (time. serialize_results).

-Result Communication: The task server adds the result to the task specification (value) and sends it back to the client in an "inbound" queue at (time_result_sent).
+Result Communication: The task server adds the result to the task specification (value) and sends it back to the client in an "inbound" queue at (timestamp.result_sent).

 Result Retrieval: The client retrieves the message from the inbound queue.
-The result is descrialized (time_descrialize_result) and returned back to the client at time_result_received.
+The result is descrialized (time_descrialize_result) and returned back to the client at timestamp.result_received.

-The overall efficiency of the task system can be approximated by comparing the time_running, which denotes the actual time spent executing the task on the workers, to the difference between the time_created and time_returned (i.e., the round-trip time).
-Comparing round-trip time and time_running captures both the overhead of the system and any time waiting in a queue for other tasks to complete and must be viewed carefully.
+The overall efficiency of the task system can be approximated by comparing the time.running, which denotes the actual time spent executing the task on the workers, to the difference between the timestamp.created and timestamp. result_returned (i.e., the round-trip time).

-The overhead specific to Colmena (i.e., and not Parsl) can be measured by assessing the communication time for the Redis queues.
-For example, the inbound queue can be assessed by comparing the time_created and time_input_received.
-The communication times for Parsl can be measured only when the queue length is negligible through the differences between time_inputs_received and time_compute_started.
-The communication times related to serialization are also stored (e.g., time_serialize_result).
+The overhead specific to Colmena (i.e., and not Parsl) can be measured by assessing the communication time for each step.
+For example, the inbound queue can be assessed by comparing the timestamp.created and timestamp. input_received.
+The communication times for Parsl can be measured through the differences between timestamp. inputs_received and timestamp.compute_started, provided the task does not wait for a worker to become available.
+The communication times related to serialization are also stored (e.g., time.serialize_result).